 Mast cell leukemia

-Mast cell leukemia is an aggressive hematological malignancy characterized by circulating mast cells greater than 10% or immature mast cells in bone marrow aspirates greater than 20%.
-This condition is rare; however, it is associated with the worst prognosis among all mastocytosis varieties.
+Mast cell leukemia is an aggressive hematological malignancy characterized by presence of circulating mast cells greater than 10%, or immature mast cells in bone marrow aspirates greater than 20%.
+This subtype is very rare; however, it is associated with the worst prognosis among all mastocytosis varieties.

 Mast cell sarcoma

+A study from 2018 in United States showed that the incidence was found to be 0.046 per 10,000 among general population.
+Incidence was found to be higher among Caucasians compared to African Americans.
 Mastocytosis affects males and females in equal numbers.
 It can begin during childhood or adulthood.
-Childhood-onset disease most commonly presents within the first two years of life.
+Childhood-onset disease most commonly presents within the first year of life.

 Other disorders associated with mast cell activation cannot be clinically distinguished from mastocytosis and diagnostic testing for mastocytosis should be performed.
-In cutaneous mastocytosis, a diagnosis can be made based on the appearance of the skin in addition to a skin biopsy revealing high numbers of mast cells.
+In cutaneous mastocytosis, a diagnosis can be made based on the appearance of the skin and can be confirmed by a skin biopsy revealing high numbers of mast cells.
 Diagnosis of systemic mastocytosis should be established by a bone marrow biopsy, which would reveal an abnormally high number of mast cells with abnormal appearance.

-The World Health Organization (WHO) has established criteria for diagnosing systemic mastocytosis which has been summarized by The Mastocytosis Society here:
+The World Health Organization (WHO) has established criteria for diagnosing systemic mastocytosis which has been summarized by The Mast Cell Disease Society here:

 Treatment